Special Educational Needs

 Some children may have special educational needs (SEN), where a learning difficulty calls for special educational provision to be made for them.
-From September 2014, all schools are required to publish an annual School Information Report detailing how they will support children with SEN. You can read our current SIR by clicking here.
+From September 2014, all schools are required to publish an annual School Information Report detailing how they will support children with SEN. Click here to read our current SIR.

 Our SENCO (Special Educational Needs Co-ordinator) is Miss C Rennie.
 We believe in participation for all; we aim to create a learning environment which is flexible enough to meet the needs of all members of our school community.
 At different times in their school career, a child or young person may have a special educational need.
 The Code of Practice defines SEN as: